Stenkil: The war with Harald Hardrada

 Morkinskinna indicates that the relations between Stenkil and Sweyn Estridsen were amicable.
 It is likely that the Swedish ruler had an interest in supporting Sweyn against the attempts of Harald Hardrada to subjugate Denmark between 1047 and 1062.
 Historian Aksel E. Christensen has concluded that the Norwegian-Danish peace treaty of 1064 was a success for the Swedish policy to prevent one king from ruling the kingdoms to the north and the south of Skagerrak.
 Strangely, the Knytlinga Saga tells that "King Sweyn also had a dispute with the Swedish King Stenkil, who went with his army against King Sweyn, although he did not appropriate any of his territories".

 Death and burial

-Adam of Bremen, Snorri Sturluson and the Hervarar saga all state that Stenkil passed away at the time of the Battle of Hastings in England (1066).
+Adam of Bremen, Snorri Sturluson and the Hervarar saga all state that Stenkil died at the time of the Battle of Hastings in England (1066).
 His death triggered a violent civil war, perhaps caused by rising tension between Christianity and adherents of the pagan religion.
 According to a legend Stenkil was buried in the "royal hill" near Levene in Västergötland.
 His two sons Halsten and Inge the Elder would both become kings of Sweden.
 In a letter to Halsten and Inge from c.
 1081, Pope Gregory VII apparently praised Stenkil, since he expressed hope that they might compete with their "predecessor" in honourable lives and deeds.

 The Hervarar saga has a great deal to tell about Stenkil: